Daaaner-Toao/RBox/README.md

 ## Features
 * Indexing of all available packages in timely manner
 * Background autocompletion of time intensive tasks
-* Scheduled update cycle for 12pm daily (adjustable in config/initializers/schedule.rb)
+* Scheduled update cycle for 12pm GMT+0 daily (adjustable in config/initializers/schedule.rb)
 * Keeping track and provide different versions for download
 * A usable view alphabetically sorted and paginated
 * Manuel update function for packages
+* JSON (Restful api) support for index/show

 ## Prerequesites
 In order to deploy RBox with all required dpendencies, following environment is tested